Cannabis laws are different in each province and territory in Canada. Here’s what you need to know about what is and isn’t legal in Nova Scotia.

 Know where you can use it and where you can’t

-- The Smoke-free Places Act will apply to the use of combustible cannabis in public places.
+- The Smoke-free Places Act applies to the use of combustible cannabis in public places.
 You can be fined up to $2,000 for a violation.
 Municipalities may pass additional bylaws that further restrict the use of cannabis in public places.
 Some have, so be aware of local bylaws.

-- You will be able to use cannabis in the privacy of your own home.
+- You can use cannabis in the privacy of your own home.
 If you rent, your landlord may amend your lease and put rules in place about cannabis smoking or growing.
 For more information, visit Service Nova Scotia.

 - Cannabis in any form cannot be used in vehicles by passengers or drivers.
 You may be fined up to $2,000 for consumption in a vehicle.

 There’s a limit to how much you can possess